my-tiny-experiments/ThumbnailGenerator/README.md

 # Create new Validator
-you can create custom validators by creating a class that extends AbstractValidator then implements the rules as functions
+You can create custom validators by creating a class that extends AbstractValidator then implements the rules as functions

     import AbstractValidator from 'ThumbnailGenerator'
     export default class FileSizeValidator extends AbstractValidator {